stevenryoung/stevenryoung.github.io/cv.md

 ### Honeywell Aerospace, Clearwater, FL (Jan.
 2007 – May 2007)

 #### Co-op
-- Ran/Built simulations in Matlab and Simulink
+- Built simulations in Matlab and Simulink
-- Helped rewrite/modify process for testing a product
+- Modified process for testing a product

 # Honors
 - Oak Ridge National Laboratory